Associate Program Director

 Originally trained as a breastfeeding peer counselor by HC One (when it was called Chicago Health Connection), she worked first as a peer counselor at Alivio Medical Center, and was subsequently hired as a home visitor in their Parents Too Soon Program.
 She then participated in HC One’s doula training, and became a doula at Alivio in the Chicago Doula Project in 1997.

-A national leader in the community health worker movement, Wandy serves on Families USA’s Health Equity Task Force for Delivery and Payment Transformation, and is co-chair of the Interim Board for the National CHW Association, which holds space nationally to unify the CHW workforce.
+A national leader in the community health worker movement, Wandy serves on Families USA’s Health Equity Task Force for Delivery and Payment Transformation, and is co-chair of the Founding Board for the National Association of Community Health Workers (NACHW), which holds space nationally to unify the CHW workforce.
 From 2012-2014, she was Chair of the American Public Health Association’s CHW Section, and she served for two years as President of the National Lay Health Workers/Promotores Network.

 Wandy is also a co-founder and advisory member of the Chicago Community Health Workers Local Network, whose mission is to support and facilitate the progress of the CHW/Promotoras de Salud workforce in the state of Illinois.
 She serves on the advisory board for the Illinois AHEC Network, and brings her national and state-level expertise to her role with the South Suburban College Community Health Workers Technology Advisory Board.